Cases and Results

 Henry, who was represented by attorneys Nigel Jones and Jason Jones, was also awarded $1.1 million for post-traumatic stress disorder.

-He was further awarded $2 million for handicap on the
+He was further awarded $2 million for handicap on the labour market as he can no longer work as stevedore.

 Additionally, Henry was awarded special damages of $3.7 million, which includes $3.5 million for loss of income.